kupehtci/DOCUMENTATION/NETWORKING/TELNET.md

 Once telnet session between client and server is stablished, they can <span style="color:LightSeaGreen;">send and receive data</span> as equals.

-Telnet uses <span style="color:orange;">in-band signaling</span> in both directions, so commands are sent through the same channel as the data
+Telnet uses <span style="color:orange;">in-band signaling</span> in both directions, so commands are sent through the same channel as the data.

+##### TELNET SYNCH FUNCTION

+If user stops the Telnet Session, the Abort command is sent by using [[TCP - Urgent Mode]].

+This tells the server to discard all remaining output of the current process.

+The server will stop sending the output and uses <span style="color:LightSeaGreen;">synch function</span> in order to synchronize the buffer with the actions.